sensu/sensu-docs/content/sensu-go/5.3/reference/events.md

 issued       |      |
 -------------|------
-description  | The time in which the check request was issued in seconds since the Unix epoch required     | false type         | Integer example      | {{< highlight shell >}}"issued": 1552506033{{< /highlight >}}
+description  | Time that the check request was issued in seconds since the Unix epoch required     | false type         | Integer example      | {{< highlight shell >}}"issued": 1552506033{{< /highlight >}}

 last_ok      |      |
 -------------|------
-description  | The last time at which the check returned an OK `status` (`0`) in seconds since the Unix epoch. required     | false type         | Integer example      | {{< highlight shell >}}"last_ok": 1552506033{{< /highlight >}}
+description  | The last time that the check returned an OK `status` (`0`) in seconds since the Unix epoch required     | false type         | Integer example      | {{< highlight shell >}}"last_ok": 1552506033{{< /highlight >}}

 occurrences  |      |
 -------------|------
-description  | The number of times an event has occurred for an entity/check pair with the same check status required     | false type         | Integer example      | {{< highlight shell >}}"occurrences": 1{{< /highlight >}}
+description  | The number of times an event with the same status has occurred for the given entity and check required     | false type         | Integer example      | {{< highlight shell >}}"occurrences": 1{{< /highlight >}}